Ardad2/CircuitInterval/README.md

 # CircuitInterval

 This is a program developed by me using JavaFX to help in creating intervals for Circuit Training workouts.
 This is my first attempt at creating an application with JavaFX and what I learnt in my University's CSE 205 class really helped me in learning JavaFX and its applications.
-I plan to recreate this app on Android studio once I upgrade my Computer's specifications.
+This helped familiarize me with making GUI based applications.

 Features